 Modulation: Ubiquitous Vibe

 I use to own a UniVibe and loved the effect.
-Previous models in earlier Line 6 products weren’t that great, but the Helix Ubiquitous Vibe model seem dead on.
+Previous models in earlier Line 6 products weren’t that great, but the Helix Ubiquitous Vibe model seems dead on.
 This is just one of those effects you might need sometimes, especially for Hendrix tones.
 Its also useful when you want some tone modulation, but chorus is too much.
-The rate is controlled by EXP Pedal 2 with the min and max values set to mimic the typical speeds of a Leslie speaker.
+The rate is controlled by EXP Pedal 1 (when the following Volume block is off) with the min and max values set to mimic the typical speeds of a Leslie speaker.
+Note that the min and max are reversed (min is 8.0, max is 1.2) so that then the effect is turned on, and the EXP 1 pedal is all the way down, the rate is slow.
 Lamp bias controls how the effect ramps up and down.

 - Intensity: 6